sschu48/sschu48.github.io/pages/notes.md

 layout: Post
 permalink: /notes
 feedformat: card
-title: Digital Garden
+title: Projects
 ---

-The feed page shows all notes from `notes` folder.
-If you want to hide any notes from this feed, add `feed:hide` on note's Frontmatter.
-Eg:[[Hidden Note]]
+Here is a feed of all the projects I have worked on or am currently working on.